rgc14/distributing-water-levels/README.md

 create an algorithm that can balance water levels between 3 glasses with different limits into 1 glass with a certain level

+program currently does not show the correct steps and the path, just displays whether it is possible will work on doing that soon

 inspiration (the program is a bit more general than this question):

 You are given three containers with sizes of 10 pints, 7 pints, and 4 pints.